 Unlike the NCHFA program, or the FHA Mortgage loan program, the USDA Home Loans in Greensboro, NC 27408 do not have a maximum loan amount or sales price.
 Property requirements for the program are fairly simple.
 The home is easier to qualify if it does not have outbuildings, is not an operating farm and does not come with an in ground swimming pool.
 Recently we’ve seen appraisers ask for additional insulation, the thermal requirements for these homes are pretty strict.

 To be considered for a USDA loan, the home must be within the USDA Eligibility Map “footprint.”
 This is for sections of Guilford County that are less densely populated, and in an area most of us would consider rural.
-The USDA Eligibility Map for Greensboro is changing this fall, and many areas will no longer qualify for the program.
+The USDA Eligibility Map for Greensboro is changing in the next couple of years, and many areas will no longer qualify for the program.

 USDA Loans are cheaper than FHA loans in Greensboro?
 Why is that?
 Because the FHA PMI rates are so high!
 USDA loans have 30 year fixed rates with the best mortgage rates offered because the loans are currently being purchased by the FED, and guaranteed by USDA.
 These loans are only available for owner occupied loans, no non-occupying co-borrowers can be approved (although we can do that under the FHA loan).
 The seller is allowed to help pay closing costs for USDA Home loans, and we often help folks who have Seller Concessions written in a Contract (those can be tricky!)!

-USDA counts some Student loan payments for deferred student loans (whereas VA loans and FHA loans don’t) and they require 12 months of clean credit.
-We’ve done USDA loans for those with scores under 640 – but honestly, it’s very difficult to get these folks approved.
+USDA counts Student loan payments for deferred student loans (whereas VA loans don’t) and they require 12 months of clean credit.
+We’ve done USDA loans for those with scores under 620 – but honestly, it’s very difficult to get these folks approved.
 IT CAN BE DONE, if you are in that boat (as a ton of folks are) then you need to bring us into the discussion plan early!

 We went ahead and printed off the USDA Eligibility Maps for Greensboro and the Guilford County area, remember that the “faint pink” parts on the map do NOT qualify for USDA Loans.
 All of the OTHER areas, however, DO qualify for the USDA RD Loan program.
-The biggest change we think you will notice will be the areas near High Point and the northern sections of Greensboro near Summerfield which completely lose the program.The last map shows the proposed change that should take place on .
-The pink areas are NOT eligible for a USDA Home Loan in NC
+The biggest change we think you will notice will be the areas near High Point and the northern sections of Greensboro near Summerfield which completely lose the program.The last map shows the proposed change that should take place on September of 2020 .

 Note from the map below – many areas near Greensboro, NC are going to lose their USDA Home loan eligibility in September of 2020, when they update from the 2010 Census Maps.
-This map below show what we understand those proposed maps will look like (again the Pink areas will not be eligible for USDA Home loans in NC.
+This map below show what we understand those proposed maps will look like (again the Pink areas will not be eligible for USDA Home loans in NC).